chocolatey/choco-wiki/QuickDeployment/QuickDeploymentClientSetup.md

 ## DNS

 Typically in your environment, onces you've added QDE, it should be able to start talking to the QDE.
-In some situations, you may need to add the host name with the IP address to reach your environment.
+In some situations, you may need to add the host name with the IP address to your HOSTS file to reach your environment.

 ## Client Installation